It is in the B-i-b-l-e.

 It is clear from Romans 1:26, 27 that when homosexuals engage in homosexual sexual activity they are going against nature.
 Preachers scream from the pulpit, homosexuality is an abomination.
 It is unnatural!

 The word nature that appears in Romans 1:26,27 is the same Greek word that appears in 1 Corinthians 11:14.
-According to the Christian Bible, human nature tells us that homosexuality AND a man having long hair is a sin.
+According to the Christian Bible, human nature tells us that homosexuality AND a man having long hair is a sin and unnatural.

-Why is it Evangelicals are so focused on homosexuality but rarely say a word about men having long hair?
+Why is it Evangelicals are so fixated on homosexuality but rarely say a word about men having long hair?
 Both are against nature.
-Surely, the good Bible believers they are, they would not want to neglect preaching about what the Bible calls s-h-a-m-e-f-u-l.
+Surely, they would not want to neglect preaching about what the Bible calls s-h-a-m-e-f-u-l.

 The Independent Fundamentalist Baptist (IFB) church movement, a subset of Evangelicalism, is not ashamed to preach against homosexuality AND long hair on men.